yaravind/old-gitbooks/algebraic_data_types.md

 - All the possible values are enumerated as there are finite set of values.
 E.g. Seasons, Switches
 - `case` *classes* and *objects* are used to define enumerated type
+- When defining an ADT, we need to
+  - First define the type
+  - and all possible values of that type.
+These valuses are called value constructors
 - Example

 ```scala